mlflow/mlflow/docs/source/R-api.rst

 Set Experiment
 ==============

-Set given experiment as active experiment.
-If experiment does not exist, create an experiment with provided name.
+Sets an experiment as the active experiment.
+If the experiment does not exist, creates an experiment with provided name.

 .. code:: r